 “In America, no child should be born with a presumption of guilt, burdened with expectations of failure and dangerousness because of the color of her or his skin or a parent’s poverty,” Stevenson wrote.
 “Black people in this nation should be afforded the same protection, safety, and opportunity to thrive as anyone else.
 But that won’t happen until we look squarely at our history and commit to engaging the past that continues to haunt us.”

-Watch Stevenson explain how the inadequate acknowledgement of America’s history with racism contributes to modern racial tensions:
+Watch Stevenson explain how the inadequate acknowledgment of America’s history with racism contributes to modern racial tensions:

 In 1970, Malcolm Emory, a 19-year-old student studying physics on a full-ride scholarship at Northeastern University, left the campus library after studying for a Russian mid-term.
 When he exited the library, he was met with about 3,000 anti-war protestors.
 Amid the demonstration, a police officer was struck in the chest with a brick.
 Despite merely being an onlooker to the protest, Emory was violently arrested and charged with assault and battery with a dangerous weapon on a police officer.